jinxlux/InformationVisualization-CMPT384/README.txt

 and the working dictionary should contains all implementation files and t.csv.
 In a browser(like google), type "http://0.0.0.0:8888/parallelC.html" in address field.
 Press Enter, a parallel coordinate should be shown.
-You can use brushing, reording for the parallel coordinate.
+You can also check the result at http://parallelvisualization.ml/ (It could be slow due to the huge data) You can use brushing, reording for the parallel coordinate.
 The color is based on the gender at first (red=women,blue=men). opacity is 0.1 for each athletes, so we can get information from